Working with Test Runs

 To add an additional test case, click the "Add" button above the test executions table in the upper left corner.
 A side panel will open on the right sight, where you can see a list of all tests that are not in the run yet.
 Select the desired test cases and confirm by clicking on "Add".

-To remove a test case from the run, open the menu by clicking the More button button of a test case (either in the test executions table or in the runner view) and select Remove.
+To remove a test case from the run, open the menu by clicking the button of a test case (either in the test executions table or in the runner view) and select Remove

 Executing Tests